 Last but not least, you want to select the pencil to the far right of the account in question.

-If you scroll down you’ll find the Admin Account, under this you can change the admin password.
-Remember to save by scrolling to the very bottom.
+If you scroll down, you'll find the Admin Account.
+Under this, you can change the admin password.
+Again, remember to save by scrolling to the very bottom.

 Nevertheless, if cPanel wasn't used to install WordPress, you may access the admin area in your browser to access your login page and use the forgot password from there.

 yourdomain.com**/wp-admin** or yourcPanelIP/wp-admin.